daniel-mckemie/signal_crate/README.md

-# Signal Crate
-Signal Crate is a terminal application written entirely in C. It's purpose is in creating a modular environment for live performance that is lightweight and easily expandable.
+is in creating a modular environment for live performance that is lightweight and easily expandable.
 Blending the worlds of scripted programming events with modular synthesizer design.
 All modules are controllable via one another or